 Mathematics is an essential subject for many Engineering degree courses with a grade A/B required at GCSE and again at A level.
 Design Technology is a very desirable subject for Mechanical, Structural and Design Engineering degrees.

-Engineering provides a useful foundation for a future career in a full range of engineering disciplines.
+GCSE Engineering provides a useful foundation for a future career in a range of engineering disciplines when studied alongside Maths and Physics (the physics component of DA Science)